Download checklist | View also: Doing Business in Canada: 10 things that may surprise you

 The appropriate business structure for your Canadian operations depends on a number of factors, including the nature and location of the business; director residency or head office location; tax implications; and costs.
 The most common structures used by foreign companies are a Canadian subsidiary or a branch office.

-You can establish a distinct legal entity in Canada, which may be wholly owned by a foreign company.
+You can establish a distinct legal entity in Canada, which may be wholly or partially owned by a foreign company.

 - The corporation is required to register in each province and territory in which it conducts business regardless of the jurisdiction of incorporation.